stefdasca/statement-translator/Kilonova/0900-0999/Processed_0941.md

 ## Explanation

 In the order of the cuts we get: {$0,12$}; {$0,4$}; {$1,0,2$}; {$3,12,5$}; {$1,3$}; {$6$}.
 The number of cuts is $7$.

----

-After review, the translation appears correct and preserves the structure and format of the original problem statement.
-No grammatical or syntax errors were found.